-The overall absent rate (all through) 12.6%.
-However, disadvantaged pupils have an average absent rate of 16.9%.
-Persistent absence currently stands at 46.1%.
-A robust attendance strategy is now in place.
+The overall absent rate (all through) is 9.2%.
+However, disadvantaged pupils have an average absent rate of 12.1%.
+Persistent absence currently stands at 29.5%.
+A robust attendance strategy is now in place with the appointment of an AVP taking the central lead on attendance across the school